Mohammed Mahzari

-Mohammed Mahzari (محمد محزري; born 19 May 2002) is a Saudi Arabian professional footballer who currently plays as a right-back or a midfielder for Saudi Pro League club Al-Taawoun.
+Mohammed Mahzari (محمد محزري; born 19 May 2002) is a Saudi Arabian professional footballer who currently plays as a right-back or a midfielder for Saudi Pro League club Al-Hilal and the Saudi Arabia national team.

 Career

 Mahzari began his career at the youth team of Al-Ettifaq.
 On 11 October 2020, Mahzari signed his first professional contract with Al-Ettifaq.
 On 25 August 2022, Mahzari joined Saudi First Division League side Al-Shoulla on a one-year loan.
 On 14 August 2023, Mahzari made his debut for Al-Ettifaq as a substitute in the 2–1 league win against Al-Nassr.
 On 4 November 2023, Mahzari made his first start for the club in the 0–0 draw against Al-Raed.
 On 31 January 2024, Mahzari renewed his contract with Al-Ettifaq before joining Pro League side Al-Taawoun on a one-and-a-half year loan.
 He made his debut for Al-Taawoun on 23 February 2024 as a substitute in the 3–1 win against Al-Okhdood.
 On 3 May 2024, Mahzari was substituted off the pitch after getting injured in the league match against Al-Hilal.
 Later, it was announced that he had injured his ACL and would undergo surgery.
 On 27 June 2025, Mahzari joined Al-Taawoun on a permanent deal.